Tico4Chain-Coders/Trustless-Backend/README.md

 # Trustless Work Private API

 ## API DOCS

-Trustless Work API DOCS <- LINK
+<a href="https://trustless-work.gitbook.io/trustless-work" target="blank">Trustless Work API DOCS</a>

 ## Description
 This repository contains the API code for interacting with Trustless smart contracts.
 It connects the frontend with the blockchain, ensuring secure communication and reliable contract management within the dApp.